Taking Refuge in Your Body

 Renew your spirit with movement, breathwork, and meditation.

 Feel like you’re in an energy rut?
 Don’t have time for lengthy meditation sessions?
 Find exercise challenging?
-Make a fresh start with a smart combination of movement and mindfulness, informed by Buddhist teachings.
+Make a fresh start with a smart combination of movement and mindfulness, informed by traditional Buddhist teachings on mindfulness and meditation.

 In 5 jargon-free segments, famed movement innovator Cyndi Lee will guide you in making self-care a vitalizing part of your day—even if you just have 5 minutes.
 Lee’s talks in Taking Refuge in Your Body will offer insights on applying timeless wisdom to modern life.
 With her yoga-inspired exercises and mindfulness-based meditations, you can experience a calmer nervous system and an overall sense of renewal.